The Prisoners (band)

-The Prisoners were a British garage rock band formed in 1980 in Rochester, Kent, England.
+The Prisoners are a British garage rock band formed in 1980 in Rochester, Kent, England.
 Their 1960s garage sound made them a regular live fixture in London's underground "psychedelic revival" and "mod revival" scene of the early 1980s, as well as a linchpin of the Medway scene.

 History

 The Prisoners line-up was: Graham Day (Vocal and Guitar), James Taylor (Vox Continental and Hammond Organ), Allan Crockford (Bass) and Johnny Symons (Drums).
-Fans speculated about the origin of the band's name, with many believing it was derived from the 1960s TV series The Prisoner; however, Graham Day later stated that it came from the title of the first single by The Vapors (who later scored a hit with Turning Japanese).
+Fans speculated about the origin of the band's name, with many believing it was derived from the 1960s TV series The Prisoner; however, Graham Day later stated that it came from the title of the first single by The Vapors (who later scored a hit with "Turning Japanese").
 The band's sound combined catchy, retro-flavoured melodies, punky guitar riffs, a distinctive vocal style and a lead instrument of the then-unfashionable Vox Continental organ.
 Part of the Medway scene, often referred to as the 'Medway Delta', they often toured with Thee Milkshakes, with whom they appeared in an edition of Channel 4's The Tube dressed in Star Trek outfits.
 The band were adopted by the Mod revival, despite never considering themselves a mod band, and are widely considered to be one of the best bands from the 1980s mod scene.
-The Prisoners didn't have much commercial success during their active years, but were later hailed as an influence on the Madchester sound of bands such as The Charlatans.
+The Prisoners did not have much commercial success during their active years, but were later hailed as an influence on the Madchester sound of bands such as The Charlatans.

 The band released their first album, A Taste of Pink, in 1982.
 Most of the songs were written by Graham Day.
 After releasing several self-financed records and spending a year with Big Beat Records, they made a final album, In From The Cold in 1986 for the Stiff Records label on their subsidiary label "Countdown", run by Eddie Piller.
 After failing to find commercial success, the band split later in 1986.
 They have reformed for several live shows since then, and released a final one-off single in 1997.

-Bassist Allan Crockford produced the single Strawberries are Growing in My Garden (and It's Wintertime) by fellow Medway band, The Dentists.
+Bassist Allan Crockford produced the single "Strawberries are Growing in My Garden (and It's Wintertime)" by fellow Medway band, The Dentists.
 He joined James Taylor in the James Taylor Quartet.
 Graham Day continues to perform in a number of different beat combos, such as the Solar Flares, and MBEs alongside Billy Childish and Wolf Howard.